 All basement rocks in Holes 1141A and 1142A are normally magnetized.
-Despite a lateral separation of only 800 m, macroscopic observations do not enable correlation between the basement units at Sites 1141 and 1142.
+Despite a lateral separation of only 800 m, we cannot correlate the basement units at Sites 1141 and 1142.
 Seismic reflection data collected over the sites during Leg 183, as well as seismic reflection data and drilling results from Sites 752-755 lying ~350 km to the west, indicate that to the north of the bathymetric crest of Broken Ridge, prebreakup sediment and presumably igneous basement dip consistently to the north.
-Therefore, Site 1142 may have penetrated a deeper stratigraphic section than Site 1141.
-This interpretation is consistent with the geochemical similarity of the uppermost basement flow unit at Site 1142 with the lowermost basement flow unit at Site 1141, and the tholeiitic composition of the oldest flow unit at Site 1142.
+This may account for the differences in basement units between Sites 1141 and 1142, in that Site 1142 penetrated a deeper stratigraphic section than Site 1141 did.
+Alternatively, lateral variability of igneous basement in Broken Ridge could be much greater than that in continental flood basalts.

-The major results of drilling at Sites 1141 and 1142 include
+The major results of drilling Sites 1141 and 1142 include

-- 1. Six basement units at Site 1141 include five mafic flows that appear to have been erupted subaerially. - 2.
-Several of these ~10- to 20-m-thick lava flows contain phenocryst and groundmass plagioclase and olivine. - 3.
-Six basement units at Site 1142 range from olivine-phyric basaltic flows to subaerial deeply weathered (felsic?) lavas and volcaniclastic sediments.
+- 1. Six basement Units at Site 1141 include five mafic flows that appear to have been erupted subaerially. - 2.
+Several of these lava flows, 8 to 20 m thick, contain phenocryst and groundmass plagioclase and olivine. - 3.
+Six basement Units at Site 1142 range from olivine-phyric basaltic flows to subaerial deeply weathered (felsic?) lavas and volcanic sediments.
 A surprising result is that basement Unit 6 may be a pillow basalt that was subsequently oxidized in a subaerial environment, perhaps after the ~40-Ma uplift of Broken Ridge that accompanied its breakup with the CKP. - 4.
-Differences between igneous basement sections at Sites 1141 and 1142 may result from penetration of different stratigraphic levels or from considerable, unanticipated lateral variability in volcanism. - 5.
-Unlike many of the dredged basalts from Broken Ridge, most of the basaltic lavas at Sites 1141 and 1142 provide no evidence for a continental lithosphere component.
-In contrast, the lower-most flow unit at Site 1142 is geochemically similar to dredged basalts from Broken Ridge. - 6.
-Compared to basaltic lavas from the CKP and SKP, basaltic lavas from Sites 1141 and 1142 have relatively high abundances of incompatible and compatible elements, characteristics that are consistent with relatively lower extents of melting coupled with limited fractionation of olivine and pyroxene.
+Differences between igneous basement sections at Sites 1141 and 1142 may result from penetration of different stratigraphic levels or from considerable, unanticipated lateral variability in volcanism.